It’s a diet based on whole grains, legumes, vegetables and fruits.

 This is not a calorie restricted diet: you can enjoy generous portions of a variety of low calorie density foods.

 There are many variations on the whole foods, plant-based diet concept: higher fat versions with more nuts and seeds and less starches or raw food diets for example.
-Then there are plans that are not fully WFPB and make allowance for small quantities of vegetable oils or animal products.
-The general consensus of the WFPB leaders, and the bulk of the evidence, supports a diet which is based on cooked grains, legumes and starchy vegetables and includes generous amounts of non-starchy vegetables and fruits in both raw and cooked states.
+The general consensus of the WFPB leaders, and the bulk of the evidence, supports a diet based on cooked grains, legumes and starchy vegetables and includes generous amounts of non-starchy vegetables and fruits in both raw and cooked states.
 Caution is suggested with nuts and seeds, particularly for those who wish to lose weight or use WFPB as a therapy for heart disease.
+The Maximum Weight Loss version of WFPB is useful if the standard WFPB diet is not achieving weight loss goals or if chronic disease symptoms persist.
 Depending on your tastes, activity levels, age and health/weight situation you can tweak your diet to suit your individual needs.